More Thoughts on Bernie Sanders and Capitalism

 in 1968, Republicans have focused on cultivating and harvesting

-Cold War -- which started with a purge of communists and "fellow
+War — which started with the "red scare" purge of communists and

-travelers," especially from trade unions -- elite Democrats have
+"fellow travelers," especially from trade unions — elite Democrats

 part of their remit.
 They had been so successful for so long that

-the Sanders campaign in 2016 caught them by surprise, resulting
+the Sanders campaign in 2016 caught them by surprise, driving them

-Bloomberg's $500 million vanity campaign imploded, they hastily
+million vanity campaign imploded, they hastily regrouped behind Biden,

-regrouped behind Biden, preferring an incoherent campaigner to
+preferring an unpopular and often incoherent campaigner to losing

-losing face with their sponsors.
-On the other hand, Republicans
+face with their donors.
+On the other hand, Republicans never have

-never have a problem with their extremists.
-They organize the
+a problem with their extremists: they organize the fringes, serve

-fringes, serve as rabid attack dogs, make other Republicans look
+as rabid attack dogs, make other Republicans look normal, and can

-I've read much carping about "centrist" Democrats as
+I've read complaints about "centrist" Democrats as closet

-do think that their middle path can both raise capitalism to
+Obama, who really do think that their "middle path" can both raise

-extraordinary profits and still protect workers and the poor
+capitalism to extraordinary profits and still protect workers and

-and even the environment from its worst ravages; on the other,
+the poor and even the environment from its worst ravages; on the

 circus, and who get suckered into repeating their talking points